Classics 330/HSTAM 330: The Age of Augustus

-PLEASE NOTE: Updated 9/2/21.
-In accordance with the University's guidance and policies on returning to live instruction circulated on 8/31/21, I am confirming here my intention to teach this class live and in-person in AQ as indicated in the Time Schedule.
+PLEASE NOTE: Updated 9/22/21.
+In accordance with the University's guidance and policies on returning to live instruction circulated on 8/31/21, and as long as circumstances and the University/state guidelines do not change, this class will be taught live and in-person as indicated in the Time Schedule.
 All participants in the class will be expected to be able and willing to attend class (there will be no alternative or parallel 'online' version); and all participants will expected to abide by the University's policies and guidelines.

 5 credits ** satisfies VLPA/I&S ** Optional W class (see below)

 Phone: 543-2266 (Dept. of Classics)

 Autumn Quarter Office Hours: Please note the Thursday conference (see below), reserved solely for members of this class.